This is a rereleased and updated list, it was originally published in December 1, 2020.

 - The Book Truck – give thousands of free books to foster care, homeless, and low-income teens throughout Los Angeles County

 - The Bronx is Reading – promote literacy and foster a love of reading among children, teens, and adults.
+They are currently doing a drive to bring a Children’s and general interest bookstore to The Bronx.
+You can support that drive here.

 - The Maryland Book Bank – The Maryland Book Bank is a nonprofit organization committed to cultivating literacy in children from under-resourced neighborhoods.